testing-library/react-hooks-testing-library/docs/introduction.md

 ### When not to use this library

-1. Your hook is defined along side a component and is only used there
+1. Your hook is defined alongside a component and is only used there
 2. Your hook is easy to test by just testing the components using it

 ## Installation